OAI/OpenAPI-Style-Guide/README.md

 In order to connect readers familiar with the former name of the specification it may be introduced as, *"The OpenAPI Specification, formerly known as the Swagger specification."* (Note that if Swagger is mentioned in this way, it should be accompanied by the word "specification" as Swagger remains SmartBear's trademark for certain open source tools.)

+Speaking of trademark, please follow [the Linux Foundation guidelines for trademark usage](https://www.linuxfoundation.org/legal/trademark-usage) when using the OpenAPI logo.

 ## The Initiative Name and Usage

 The **OpenAPI Initiative** refers to the organization that oversees the specification.
 It must contain ONE space and FIVE capital letters.
 After the initial declaration, it may be referred to as the "OAI" in subsequent references, for example: